 I. No day will be charged against any employee’s sick leave if the schools are closed due to an emergency.

-Up to two (2) sick days per year may be used for observance of religious holidays.

 An employee who joins Lakota will be entitled to bring no more than one hundred eighty (180) sick days into the district.

+14.04 Bereavement Leave

+Employees, upon approval of their immediate supervisor, may use bereavement leave for funeral of, the funeral arrangements for, End of Life Celebration, and the travel to and from the funeral of any immediate family member.

+For purposes of this article, immediate family consists of the employee's spouse, parents, in-laws of the employee, children, siblings, grandparents, grandchildren, or others residing in the employee's household.
+Exceptions to this will be reviewed by the Human Resources office.

+Up to three (3) days a year may be used for the purposes of bereavement for immediate family member.

+Up to one (1) day a year may be used for bereavement purposes for distant relatives, friends and neighbors.
+Exceptions to this will be reviewed by the Human Resources office.

+All bereavement leave will be taken from sick leave.

+14.05 Maternity Leave

+Employees who do not have sufficient accumulated sick days to cover the workdays in the six (6) calendar week period immediately after the date of delivery and are unable to return to work must apply for an unpaid medical leave of absence until released by their attending physician.

+Sick bank donation requests are not available for maternity leave.
+Release by the attending physician does not preclude the employee from being granted an initial or extension to an unpaid medical leave of absence.

+Employees must submit a written release to return to work without restrictions from their physician when returning from any sick leave in excess ten (10) consecutive days.

+14.06 Parental Leave

+Parental leave shall be used within one hundred (100) days of the birth/adoption of a child.
+Days may be used immediately following the birth/adoption of a child, and the remaining days will be used consecutively for a total of ten (10) days, determined at the outset of the parental leave.

-Child Care Leave Policy
+14.07 Child Care Leave Policy

+Paternity leave shall be used within one hundred (100) days of the birth/adoption of a child.
+Days may be used immediately following the birth/adoption of a child, and the remaining days will be used consecutively for a total of ten (10) days, determined at the outset of the paternity leave.

-A. Child care leave shall be granted for up to twelve (12) months (beginning with the first day following FMLA) to an employee to care for a newborn child, an adopted preschool child or a child for whom the adoptive agency requires full-time parental care for up to twelve (12) consecutive months without pay.
+Child care leave shall be granted for up to twelve (12) months (beginning with the first day following FMLA) to an employee to care for a newborn child, an adopted preschool child or a child for whom the adoptive agency requires full-time parental care for up to twelve (12) consecutive months without pay.
 Extensions may be granted at the discretion of the Board.
 Any employee shall submit a written notice to the Executive Director of Human Resources no later than thirty (30) days prior to the anticipated leave date (except where adoptive agency gives less than thirty [30] days’ notice), advising the Executive Director of Human Resources of the anticipated date of the leave and further advising the superintendent of the approximate dates that the employee shall commence and end child care leave.
 The employee returning to service from child care leave will return at the start of a quarter.
 In the event that the end of the leave would not coincide with the start of a quarter, a return date that is mutually agreeable between the employee and principal (or his/her designee) will be determined.